Junior Wardens news

 A great day had by all at the fire station days in Hightown, Redbridge and St Marys.

-A big thank you to all who supported on the day, in particular to the fire crews and Fire Education Team.
+A big thank you to all who supported on the day, in particular to the fire crews and Fire Education team.

-Sessions were run and supported by Hampshire Fire and Rescue, police, and Southampton City Council's public safety and community teams, and wardens.
-We had 96 young people attend over the three days and everyone seemed to have a great time.
+We had 96 young people attend over the three days - everyone seemed to have a great time!

 Sessions over the afternoon were: